ekbann/ekbann.github.io/_posts/2024-03-01-retro-programming-1.md

 $ wget https://github.com/ekbann/ekbann.github.io/blob/main/assets/dat/THINKC-DEV.zip
 $ unzip THINKC-DEV.zip
 ```
+The soul of the machine is broken into three parts as described below:

 - `disk1.dsk` is a 100MB clean install of System 7.5.5.
 - `disk2.dsk` is a 30MB THINK C 6.0 development system.
 - `disk3.dsk` is a 30MB empty disk for your development files.

-Now we awaken the sleeping beast!
+Now, we awaken the sleeping beast!
 ```
 $ ./minivmac
 ```